jedoGit/verbose-fishstick/README.md

 # verbose-fishstick

-This project is a simple REST-API client and server.
+This project is a REST-API client and server.
 The front-end is a borrowed project `(author is Maximillian)` and is written in `ReactJs`.
 The back-end is a `NodeJs` project using the `ExpressJs` framework.

 ## Pre-requisites